 Cornish cod, Borlotti bean, courgette and chorizo “minestrone”, piquillo pepper.
 This dish was delicious, a perfectly cooked piece of cod with the added sweetness of the piquillo and smokiness of the chorizo, just worked well.

-A few days ago feeling totally ravenous with another diner I went back for a 2nd visit and made a bee-line (skipping starters!) for the Lake District chateaubriand, macaroni and cheese, braised ox cheek.
+A few days ago feeling totally ravenous with another diner, I went back for a 2nd visit and made a bee-line (skipping starters!) for the Lake District chateaubriand, macaroni and cheese with braised ox cheek.
 The chateaubriand is thick end of the tenderloin fillet in case you’re wondering, aka the most tender end!
-At 90 pounds a pop this fit for 2 people – you’ll get 2 cuts of beef per head and wait for it…..
+At 90 pounds a pop this fit for 2 people – you’ll get 2 cuts of beef per head and wait for it……..
 The most unctuous mac and cheese you’ll ever taste with caramelised ox cheek.
 The dish was deeply rich, super oozy with cheese and off the charts tasty – my mouth is watering from writing this!